A geometric and combinatorial view of weighted voting

-\begin{proof} First note that a game $v$ is self-dual if and only if for each winning coalition $A$ in $v$, $A^c$ must be losing in $v$.
-Therefore every self-dual game has rank $2^{n-1}$ and in particular, a proper self-dual linear game has rank $2^{n-1}$.
+\begin{proof} Recall that a game $v$ is self-dual if and only if it is both proper and strong, or equivalently, for each winning coalition $A$ in $v$, its complement $A^c$ must be losing in $v$.
+Therefore every self-dual game has rank $2^{n-1}$ and is proper.

-Conversely, let $v$ be a proper linear game with minimal rank $2^{n-1}$ in $\Pi_n$.
-Then precisely one coalition from each complement pair $A, A^c$ is winning in $v$, since at most one of $A,A^c$ can be winning in $v$.
+Conversely, let $v$ be a proper linear game with rank $2^{n-1}$ in $\Pi_n$.
+Then precisely one coalition from each complement pair $\{A, A^c\}$ is winning in $v$, since at most one of $A$ and $A^c$ can be winning in $v$.
 Therefore $v$ is self-dual. \end{proof}

-This statement is false for linear games in general; of the 41 games with rank $32$ in $J_6$, only 21 are self-dual.
+\begin{remark} A natural question arises: are all linear games with `middle' rank $2^{n-1}$ self-dual?
+For $n \leq 5$ players, the answer is yes, since the posets $\Pi_n$ and $J_n^+$ coincide.
+For $n \geq 6$ players however, the answer becomes no, since $\Pi_n$ is strictly contained in $J_n^+$.
+We observe that in $J_6$ there exist 41 games of `middle' rank $32$; only 21 are proper -- these are the self-dual ones.
+The other 20, listed in Appendix~\ref{app:unweighted6}, are improper and occur in dual pairs. {$\Diamond$} \end{remark}

-\begin{proposition} A (proper) linear game with $k$ shift-minimal winning coalitions is covered by precisely $k$ elements in $J_n$ (repectively, in $\Pi_n$). \end{proposition}
+\begin{proposition} A linear game with $k$ shift-minimal winning coalitions is covered by precisely $k$ elements in $J_n$.
+If the game is proper, the statement holds also in $\Pi_n$. \end{proposition}